Description

 Which means for our asset as example:

-• Looking at the average days below previous high of 197 days in the last 5 years of Invesco DB USD Index Bullish Fund ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)
+• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average days below previous high of 197 days of Invesco DB USD Index Bullish Fund ETF is higher, thus worse.

-• Compared with SPY (178 days) in the period of the last 3 years, the average days below previous high of 113 days is lower, thus better.
+• Compared with SPY (177 days) in the period of the last 3 years, the average days under water of 115 days is lower, thus better.

 Performance (YTD)